nus-cs2113-AY2122S2/ip/docs/README.md

 ### `list` - List all tasks

-Lists all tasks that Bim is storing.
+Lists all tasks that Bim has in store.

 <br />